 Remember to Save changes each time you create or modify a field.

-If the behavior of your browser is not as expected, you can always return to the initial settings by clicking the Reset button at the bottom of the screen.
+If the behavior of your search engine is not as expected, you can always return to the initial settings by clicking the Reset button at the bottom of the screen.